 Want to disable Incognito mode of Chrome in Windows 10?
 In this post, you will read step by step guide on how to do that.

 Google Chrome Incognito mode protect your overall privacy by not keeping local data that could be regained later.
 This mode disables web cache and browsing history in the Chrome browser.
-Incognito mode is also known with various names like Private Browsing, Private Window, InPrivate Browsing, Porn mode, and Private mode.
+Incognito mode is also known by various names like Private Browsing, Private Window, InPrivate Browsing, Porn mode, and Private mode.

-- From the menu click on New Incognito Windows.
+2. From the menu click on New Incognito Windows.

 Alternatively, you can press CTRL + SHIFT + N keyboard combination to open it quickly.

 You might also want to learn about How to Start Google Chrome in Safe Mode.